 The financial services industry in which the Issuer is active is highly competitive.
-The Issuer is currently present in around 60 locations worldwide and engages exclusively in private banking activities primarily in Switzerland, Europe, Asia, the Middle East and Latin America.
+The Issuer, respectively the Julius Baer Group, is currently present in around 60 locations worldwide and engages exclusively in private banking and ancillary activities primarily in Switzerland, Europe, Asia, the Middle East and Latin America.
 The Issuer's wealth management business is characterized by increasing competition and accelerating consolidation in private banking in Switzerland.
 In addition, there has been a growth in competition between international financial centers such as London, Singapore and Switzerland.